Fuxing (train): CR400AF Series

-16-car sleeper variant with redesigned and upgraded interior and exterior.
-It is Operation by Beijing West/Shanghai-Hongqiao to Hong Kong West Kowloon High Speed Sleeper Train Service use only.
-It is manufactured by CRRC Qingdao Sifang.
+The CR400AF-AE is a 16-car sleeper variant of the CR with redesigned and upgraded interior and exterior.
+It only operates on the Beijing West/Shanghai-Hongqiao to Hong Kong West Kowloon High Speed Sleeper Train Service.
+CR400AF-AE is manufactured by CRRC Qingdao Sifang.
+Notably, this is the first sleeper train in the world to be capable of reaching 350 km/h (217.5 mph).
+5 sets have been manufactured.